-After your loved one passes away, you may find yourself in charge of administering his or her trust.
+After your loved one passes away, you may find yourself in charge of administering his or her a trust With business interests.
 As the successor trustee, you have an obligation to manage and protect the assets of the trust.
 This trust may hold an interest in a business that your loved one once owned or operated.
 Your responsibilities relating to this business interest are very important.

 What to Do When a Trust Holds a Business Interest

 If you are the trustee of a trust that holds an interest in a business that was owned by the decedent, you must act quickly and carefully to ensure that this asset is protected properly.
 The following are eight steps to consider taking:

 - Consult with an experienced and knowledgeable estate administration attorney.
 Administering a trust that holds business interests comes with many unique and complicated tasks and issues that benefit from the guidance of a professional.